 When used after IPL, PRP helps reduce IPL side effects like inflammation, as well as decrease recovery time.

 PRP stimulates the body’s innate healing cascade.
 When we experience a soft tissue injury, our body responds by delivering a rush of platelet cells.
 When these platelets are activated, they release several types of growth factors, proteins, and cytokines that play a fundamental role in cell regeneration and tissue healing.

 But PRP takes the natural healing response one step further by separating platelets from other blood components and concentrating them.
 This specially prepared platelet-rich plasma contains 5 to 10 times the concentration of platelets found in whole blood.
 The concentrated PRP is then delivered into and around the site of injury via injection, stimulating and significantly strengthening the body’s healing response.5

 Since PRP is an autologous therapy, using the patient’s own blood product, there is no risk of cross reactivity, disease transmission, or immune reaction.

 To create a platelet-rich plasma preparation, the following steps are performed:

 The entire process takes approximately one hour, including preparation and recovery time.
 For a complete demonstration of each step of the process, view our instructional video.

-The Dr. PRP is an FDA-registered medical device designed to quickly and efficiently prepare patients’ blood for PRP therapy.
+The Dr. PRP is an FDA-cleared medical device, holding the esteemed 510K clearance, meticulously designed to prepare patients' blood for PRP therapy quickly and efficiently.

 Our patented design creates high-concentration and high-quality platelet-rich plasma that can be used to stimulate the healing process.
 This results in tissue regeneration at the targeted site, effectively accelerating normal healing processes.REACH OUT TO LEARN MORE